 PT telehealth is a great way to provide a better patient experience.
 A remote option like telehealth can give your patients much-needed convenience and flexibility.
 Now that Medicare covers telehealth medicine, following the best billing practices is imperative to get reimbursed for your services without delay.

 Tip: With PtEverywhere's all-in-one platform, you can provide or manage e-visits, virtual check-ins, and telehealth appointments for your patients.

-Considering the many codes, compliances, and administration procedures, PT billing can initially seem overwhelming (and a bit of a headache!).
-Make 2023 the year you find a pain reliever for all your PT billing woes and eliminate barriers to more efficient clinical billing.
+Considering the many codes, compliances, and administration procedures, Physical therapy billing can initially seem overwhelming (and a bit of a headache!).
+Make 2024 the year you find a pain reliever for all your PT billing woes and eliminate barriers to more efficient clinical billing.

-Designed by physical therapists for physical therapists, PtEverywhere streamlines payment collection, insurance billing, and membership packages, all from its all-in-one physical therapy practice management software.
+Designed by physical therapists for physical therapists, PtEverywhere streamlines payment collection, insurance billing, and membership packages, all from its all-in-one physical therapy medical billing software.